What Is a Mono Diet?

 In the yogic tradition, there are several mono diets one can undertake.
 There is the famous melon diet, which is mostly done at the height of summer (because you'll get very very cold!), and consists mainly of various sorts of melons eaten over a period of maximum of two weeks.
 Or the banana diet, which you guessed it, consists of bananas (and kardemom pods).
 This diet is especially good for men, and for purging drugs from the body.

 Mono diets are similar to fasting, and they have similar effects, but they are much less strenuous on the body, allowing you to still do things like work and play.
-The mono diet featured in this hub is called the "kitcheree" diet, and it is especially good when it is colder, but really it works any time of year.
+The mono diet featured in this article is called the "kitcheree" diet, and it is especially good when it is colder, but really it works any time of year.
 It is like a mild fast really, and it is a good way to prepare the body for spiritual practices and lose weight.

 Mungbeans and Rice